ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Policies.md

 ### SignIn manager errata

-Disclaimer from the las section we modifies the [EasyUserSignInManager](/src/Ambseny.WebAplication/Models/Users/UserClaim.cs) **PasswordSignInAsync** method to call
+Disclaimer from the las section we modified the [EasyUserSignInManager](/src/Ambseny.WebAplication/Models/Users/UserClaim.cs) **PasswordSignInAsync** method to call
 SignInAsync after checking the password or else our cookie wasn't updated with the new signin state.

 ### Profile

-As stated in the requierements for this section, we need all user to be able to see their info on a profile view, so lets create it.
+As stated in the requirements for this section, we need all user to be able to see their info on a profile view, so let’s create it.
 > Using our default claim (Sid) we can get the user profile no problem.
-But anyway as we will use it this a detail page as well se set the option of passing an id of the profile detail.
+But since we will use it this a detail page as well, we will leave the option of passing an id of the profile detail.

 ### Solidify our code